charithvithanage/android-engineer-codecheck/README.md

 ## Summary

-The app utilizes Kotlin, follows a single activity architecture with MVVM using data binding, and incorporates a Room database for handling favorites.
-It provides functionality to search GitHub repositories by name, view details, and manage favorites.
-User can change app language to english or japanese
+The app utilizes Kotlin, follows a single activity architecture with MVVM using data binding, and incorporates a Room database for handling favourites.
+It provides functionality to search GitHub repositories by name, view details, and manage favourites.
+Users can change the app language to English or Japanese

 ## Features

 1) ### Welcome Page:
-- Welcome Fragment that serves as the landing page on first app launch
+- Welcome Fragment that serves as the landing page on the first app launch
 - Allowing users to switch between English and Japanese

 2) ### GitHub Repository Search: